 You can definitely get a sense of the hybridity of boho chic and traditional styles in this detail shot of the guest bedroom.
 Kirk incorporates organic yet collected pieces and muted schemes to create a connected, well-curated vibe without appearing too matchy-matchy.
 We particularly love the playful stools styled with the traditional carpet and chest of drawers.

 Okay, now this is the kind of bathroom we could get used to it in our own homes.
 This was one of the few rooms in the house that went through a major renovation.
-Kirk tells us that they completely gutted out the master bathroom to install these unique tiles in a black-and–aged bronze color scheme.
-Plus, the white walls really enlarge the room, and along with the free standing tub and glass shower, they create an open, airy atmosphere and minimize clutter.
+Kirk tells us that they completely gutted out the primary bathroom to install these unique tiles in a black and aged-bronze color scheme.
+Plus, the white walls really enlarge the room, and along with the freestanding tub and glass shower, they create an open, airy atmosphere and minimize clutter.

 Pro Styling Tip: How do you make an already perfect bathroom even more luxe and relaxing than it already is?
 If you have a freestanding bathtub like this one, place a brass-and-glass side table next to it.
-Then stack it with a colorful orchid, a soothing fragrance diffuser, and your favorite book to enjoy next time you need a little pampering pick-me-up.
+Then stack it with a colorful orchid, a soothing fragrance diffuser, and your favorite book to enjoy next time you're in the tub.

-The first thing Kirk bought for this house was the Mosaic House tile in the master bathroom.
+The first thing Kirk bought for this house was the Mosaic House tile in the primary bathroom.
 In fact, Kirk says, "It was our starting point and set the direction for everything else."
 It really anchors the entire bathroom, with each surrounding piece highlighting different elements, from the organic oval mirrors to the fresh white cabinets, gray countertop, and even the mauve flowers.
-"Every time I see that tile and the way it contrasts boldly against the whiteness of the rest of the bathroom, I smile," Kirk gushes.
-We would, too, for the record.
+"Every time I see that tile and the way it contrasts boldly against the whiteness of the rest of the bathroom, I smile," Kirk says.

 Pro Styling Tip: A simple flush light mount is a great way to make your kitchen feel approachable and casual if you're worried that an ornate light fixture like a chandelier or pendant will make your environment too dressy.
 We love this striped option for a fun, retro, and farmhouse feel.

-"One of the things Sussan wanted to make sure to have in her home was a place where guests could stay comfortably if they were visiting," says Kirk, and this dining room does a great job meeting those needs.
+"One of the things [Sussan] wanted to make sure to have in her home was a place where guests could stay comfortably if they were visiting," Kirk says.
+This dining room does a great job meeting those needs.
 With a rustic table base surrounded by timeless slipcovered chairs and a traditional pendant lamp, this dining room is the perfect canvas to grow with the home as Sussan's needs or style evolves over time.
 The dining chairs and table were actually some of the preexisting pieces that she and Kirk decided to recover and mix in with the newer items.

 It's not surprising that this sofa is the focal point of the living room considering that Sussan is a master upholsterer.
 Covered in a divine velvet gray fabric, this sofa is at once understated, elegant, transitional, and unique.
 The softness of all the fabrics makes this room all the more enticing to cozy up and enjoy an evening in.
 Though it stays true to the muted, neutral pallet of the rest of the home, this living room brings in splashes of color with the throw pillows and art.
-The gallery wall above does a great job highlighting the secondary colors in the home, from the aged bronze frames, blush tones and navy hues to the light browns, which introduce in an element of warmth.
+The gallery wall includes aged bronze frames, blush tones, navy hues, and light browns, which introduce an element of warmth.

 An Approachable Living Room